FadyAzzam/BIMSC24-bootcamp-s1-Fadi/README.md

 Saying whatever..
-This text is edited on VisualStudio
+This text is edited on VisualStudio...